Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/use-case-descriptions.md

 ```
 ## Use case 3: Color labeler

-A user navigates to Fashion Finder and is fully authenticated
-They have pictures of their closet and want to find out how often different colors appear in their wardrobe.
+A user navigates to Fashion Finder and is fully authenticated They have pictures of their closet and want to find out how often different colors appear in their wardrobe.
 They upload photos of each fashion piece they own.
 The user is then able to see their wardrobe with labels of the primary colors appearing in each photo.
-These labels will tell the user the primary "palette" of the fashion piece.
+These labels will tell the user the primary "palette" of the fashion piece as well as serve as a data point for recommendations.
 ```mermaid
 sequenceDiagram
     title: Use case 3 - Color labeler